petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.991,0.560]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAccelerationYComponentFrequencyDomainStandardDeviation
-  -BodyAcceleration - the body component of the acceleration -YComponent - in the _y_ direction
+  - BodyAcceleration - the body component of the acceleration
+  - YComponent - in the _y_ direction
-  -FrequencyDomain - this variable was analysed in the frequency domain -StandardDeviation - the standard deviation was taken.
+  - FrequencyDomain - this variable was analysed in the frequency domain
+  - StandardDeviation - the standard deviation was taken.

 ### BodyAccelerationZComponentFrequencyDomainStandardDeviation
 - mean of the fBodyAcc-std()-Z variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity